priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 The following points were considered before on-boarding the data:

 - As the Volume of the data was not very high in the source DB therefore, the decision to onboard the data with AWS Recursive Lambda was finalized.
 Hence, this is not recommended for the tables with huge data.
 - As per the test I performed with the Lambda function.
 I was able to copy more than 5-6 GBs od data before erroring out with 15min timeout.
-So, basically we can easily copy data from source table even if it is around 5-6 GB.
+So, basically we can easily copy data from source table even upto 5-6 GBs.

 - In case we get terabytes of data per table then I would make sense to pivot to ECS fargate for data on-boarding.